Skip to main content

 News

-New Podcast Series Explores the Sounds Shaping a Sustainable Future
+CDT Launches Podcast Series Exploring the Sounds Shaping a Sustainable Future

-The Sustainable Sound Futures CDT is set to launch a new podcast series from mid July, bringing listeners closer to the fascinating world of sound and its impact on society, technology and the environment.
-The Sustainable Sound Futures Podcast Series will be available on Spotify, Apple Podcasts and Amazon Music, offering a fresh perspective on […]
+This summer, the Sustainable Sound Futures CDT has launched a new podcast series bringing listeners closer to the fascinating world of sound and its impact on society, technology and the environment.
+Listen Now The Podcast Series will be available on Spotify, Apple Podcasts and Amazon Music, offering a fresh perspective on the powerful and often […]

-Sound Futures PhD Researchers Reach 3MT Final at SPARC 2026
+Sound Futures PhD Researcher Reaches 3MT Final at SPARC 2026

-Three Sound Futures CDT students have been recognised for their outstanding research communication skills after reaching the finals of this year’s Three Minute Thesis (3MT) competition at the University of Salford’s SPARC conference.
-Congratulations to Matt Torjussen, Sarah Armstrong and James Hipperson, who were selected as finalists and showcased their PhD research as part of […]
+Sound Futures CDT student Matt Torjussen has been recognised for their outstanding research communication skills after reaching the finals of this year’s Three Minute Thesis (3MT) competition at the University of Salford’s SPARC conference.
+Congratulations to Matt Torjussen who was selected as a finalist and showcased his PhD research in a presentation named ‘A Short, […]

 CDT Conference Day Explores Vision for a Sustainable Sound Future